zio/zio/docs/usecases/testing.md

 Just like with `zio.App` where at the very end an instance of `ZIO[R,E,A]` is expected where `R` can be at maximum of type `Environment` in `DefaultRunnableSpec` `R` cannot be more than `MockEnvironment`.
 So just like in normal application if our
 `R` is composed of some other modules we need to provide them first before test can be executed.
 How can we provide our dependencies?
 Here again the design of `zio-test` shines.
 Since our tests are ordinary values we can jest transform them with call to `mapTest`.
 It accepts a lambda of type `ZIO[R with MockSystem, TestFailure[Throwable], TestSuccess[Unit] ] => T1`.
-Wihtout getting into too much details about types we can see that our lambda argument is a test instance (`ZIO`) that expects an environment of type `R with MockSystem`.
+Without getting into too much details about types we can see that our lambda argument is a test instance (`ZIO`) that expects an environment of type `R with MockSystem`.
 This is no different from normal usage of ZIO in `zio.App`.
-We can use the same `provide`, `provideSome` methods to provide modules which `DefaultRunnableSpec` cannot provide itselt as those are users modules.
+We can use the same `provide`, `provideSome` methods to provide modules which `DefaultRunnableSpec` cannot provide itself as those are users modules.